thefirebanks/Ensemble-Learning-for-Tweet-Classification-of-Hate-Speech-and-Offensive-Language/README.md

 ## Voting classifier for hate-speech and offensive language detection in tweets:

-  - Uses a Voting classifier that evaluates the outputs of:
+  - Uses a hard-voting (majority voting) classifier that evaluates the outputs of:
     - An SGD Classifier with log loss
     - A LinearSVM Classifier with L1 feature selection and L2 classification
     - A Perceptron